TMJ & TMD Dentist in Spokane Valley & North Spokane

 Your treatment of TMD may also involve relieving muscle pain and spasms using Ultra Low Frequency Transcutaneous Electrical Neural Stimulation (ULF-TENS).
 In this form of treatment, electrodes are placed on the jaw, neck and areas of the shoulder where electric impulses are generated.
 These electric impulses contract the muscles, helping them to relax.

-Neuromuscular Dentist North Spokane - TMD Dentistry Spokane Valley - TMJ Syndrome Specialist - Temporomandibular Joint Disorder
+Neuromuscular Dentist North Spokane - TMJ Dentistry Spokane Valley - TMJ Specialist - TMJ Dentist Near Me

 Your Temporomandibular Joint is the most used joint in the body.
 Your jaw joints are constantly used whether is be for eating, drinking, speaking, or even breathing.
 When things are not right with your jaw joints it is known as Temporomandibular Syndrome or Disorder, which is commonly referred to as “TMJ” or “TMD.”